What is enterprise sales, and why should it matter to you?

 - Conduct a gap analysis: Compare the customer’s current situation with their desired outcome.
 Identify any gaps or areas that need improvement so that you can tailor your solution accordingly.

 - Collaborate on solution development: Work closely with the customer to co-create a solution that meets their specific needs.
-Engage in brainstorming sessions, share ideas, and involve relevant stakeholders to ensure all perspectives are considered.
+Engage in brainstorming sessions, share marketing ideas, and involve relevant stakeholders to ensure all perspectives are considered.

 As you complete this phase, you must ensure alignment between your proposed solutions and their strategic objectives.
 Do this without creating friction or stakeholder resistance.